barnslig/rev42-recipe/README.md

 * (cane) sugar
 * boiled water
 * a funnel
-* a squeeze of leomon
+* a squeeze of lemon
 * a straw, a tube or what ever you can use to add your sparkling water to the sud (?) without losing the co2
 * a fine-meshed and a large-meshed sieve
 * two pots or something of the kind